 Striped crochet beanie hat pattern instructions

-• When switching colors, do not fasten off after each round.
-Instead, leave the yarn attached and carry it up the inside of the hat until you need it again.
+When changing colors, do not fasten off after each round.
+Instead, carry the unused yarn up the inside of the hat until it’s needed again.
 This keeps the inside neat and saves time.

 Baby size